Guisn21/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/PropertySets/Pset_DoorLiningProperties.md

 For a door, it is the dimension in plane of the door leaf.
 If given it is applied equally to all four sides of the adjacent wall.

 ### LiningDepth
-For a door, it is the depth of the door lining, measured perpendicular to the plane of the door lining.
+For a door, it is the depth of the door lining, measured perpendicular to the plane of the door leaf.
 If omitted (and with a given value to lining thickness) it indicates an adjustable depth (i.e. a depth that adjusts to the thickness of the wall into which the occurrence of this door style is inserted).

 ### LiningOffset
 For a door, it is the offset (dimension in plane perpendicular to door leaf) of the door lining.
 The offset is given as distance to the x axis of the local placement.